darrylwest/darrylwest.github.io/book-reports/handmaid.md

 ## Vocabulary

-* epigraph: short quotation at the beginning of a book or chapter
+* epigraph - short quotation at the beginning of a book or chapter
+* somnnambulent - resembling or characteristic of a sleepwalker; sluggish

+## Handmaid Book Words

 * Salvagings
 * Prayvaganzas
 * Birhmobile
-* sacrilege
 * Gilead, Republic of Gileaed
+* Eye (spy)

 ## Characters and Character Types